sbergot/wandering-mushroom/content/2020-12-05-body-augmentations.md

 cyberware body budget that limits the amount of equipment a character can install.
 This usually acts as a hard limit: you can spend 99% of this budget without any issue but if you go over 100% you die.
-I am not a fan of this kind of hard limit and would like a smoother "counter effect" to rigging yourself until you are devoid of any trace of flesh.
+I am not a fan of this kind of hard limits and would like a smoother "counter effect" to rigging yourself until you are devoid of any trace of flesh.

 One interesting point about cyberware is that it is produced by the bad guy of the setting ie the corporations.
 So players using them are fighting fire with fire.
 It should not be a moral issue for most because PCs should be practical about those things.
-However we may be able to plug in a mechanism previously discussed= the Heat level.
+However we may be able to plug in a mechanism previously
+discussed: the Heat level.

 You know how the police can study a crime scene and collect piece of information that can reveal information about a weapon?
 Not just a weapon type, but the